 Customer Spotlight: Midland Evangelical Free Church

-This week, I had the pleasure of chatting with Heather Haremski, the Database Administrator at Midland Evangelical Free in Midland, Michigan.
-Heather joined the staff at Midland Free in 2015 and right off the bat, was given the monumental task of overhauling the church’s outdated Church Management System.
+This week, we had the pleasure of chatting with Heather Haremski, the Database Administrator at Midland Evangelical Free in Midland, Michigan.
+Heather joined the staff at Midland Free in 2015 and, right off the bat, was given the monumental task of overhauling the church’s outdated Church Management System.

-Her attention to detail and insatiable curiosity (Heather’s trademarks) earned her the title of 2017’s SPoC of the Year at MPUG (MinistryPlatform’s User Group event), an award which was well-deserved.
+Her attention to detail and insatiable curiosity (Heather’s trademarks) earned her the title of 2017’s SPoC of the Year at MPUG (MinistryPlatform User Group event), an award which was well-deserved.

-It was super-easy to see MinistryPlatform was built for flexibility.
+It was super-easy to see that MinistryPlatform was built for flexibility.
 They gave us a ton to start with right out of the box.
 I felt confident knowing that if we found something wasn’t the way we needed it later on, we would be able to extend the platform to cover it, whether that be on our own or for a fee with Professional Services.
-Having that security with MinistryPlatform just couldn’t compare with other systems.

 One of the biggest things that we jumped right into was coming up with a Movement Routine.
 We developed movement rules for figuring out who should be assigned what participant type- essentially we wanted to see every individual’s level of engagement at Midland Free.
 That was one of the biggest things that our leadership wanted to get out of the new database; they wanted to know who is really in the seats on Sunday mornings.
 Our regular attendees range from roughly 800 to 1,000 on any given Sunday, but our database had over 20,000 records in it!

-Twenty thousand!
+Heather: Twenty thousand!
 We would go in there and ask, “Okay, who is Midland Free?” and our database was not reflecting reality.
 We were sending communications to people who did not attend our church.
 There was no good way to know who “Midland Free” really was.
-Our staff puts a high importance on shepherding the congregation and in order to effectively do this we needed a better understanding of who is truly part of the church; whether they are involved, falling away, or in need of someone reaching out to them.

 We have four different parts to our Volunteer Application and now it is all electronic.
 We don’t have to worry about keeping everything confidential on paper, making sure the right staff member has seen the right data, and keeping up with updating information on an annual basis.
 It’s all just data that is pulled directly from MinistryPlatform.
 That has been huge!